FIWARE-Ops/batterypass-demonstrator/docs/VC.md

 ### The users
 In all participants, some demo-users are provided:

-> :bulb: If credentials for the user are allowed, depends on the trusted_list(see [first policy creation](#policy-registry)) of the participant.
-> In the demonstrator environment, ONE allows TWO to assign BATTERY_VIEWER and THREE BATTERY_VIEWER_SOC.
-Thus, the battery-user in THREE will be denied.

 | Name | Participant | Role |
 |------------|-------------|------|
 | admin-user | [ONE](https://kc-one.batterypass.fiware.dev/realms/fiware-server/account/#/)| BATTERY_ADMIN |